ttu/json-flatfile-datastore/README.md

 var store = new DataStore(newFilePath, false);
 ```

-Additionaly the output of the file can be minfied.
+Additionally, the file output can be minified.
 The default is an intended output.

 ```csharp
 var store = new DataStore(newFilePath, minifyJson: true);
 ```

-## Dynamic types and error CS1977
+## Dynamic Types and Error CS1977

-When __Dynamic type__ is used with lambdas, compiler will give you error __CS1977__:
+When __Dynamic type__ is used with lambdas, the compiler will give you error __CS1977__:

 > CS1977: Cannot use a lambda expression as an argument to a dynamically dispatched operation without first casting it to a delegate or expression tree type

 A lambda needs to know the data type of the parameter at compile time.
-Cast dynamic to an object and compiler will happily accept it, as it believes you know what you are doing and leaves validation to Dynamic Language Runtime.
+Cast the dynamic type to an object, and the compiler will happily accept it, as it believes you know what you are doing and leaves validation to the Dynamic Language Runtime.

 ```csharp
 dynamic dynamicUser = new { id = 11, name = "Theodor" };